rbpayne/xamarin.forms-remote-data-study/README.md

 # xamarin.forms-remote-data-study

 This repo contains a Xamarin.Forms application that retrieves and displays a list of GitHub repos.
 It is based on learnings from [Working with Remote Data in Xamarin.Forms Applications](https://www.pluralsight.com/courses/remote-data-xamarin-forms-applications).
+The GitHub app example is inspired by [Getting Started with Android Development](https://www.pluralsight.com/courses/getting-started-android-development).

 ## Topics Studied